ckeditor/ckeditor5/docs/examples/cklabs/mermaid.md

 * `-->` &ndash; arrow
 * `-- text --` &ndash; straight line with text

 Learn more about Mermaid syntax and usage in a [dedicated article](https://ckeditor.com/blog/basic-overview-of-creating-flowcharts-using-mermaid/) on our company blog.
+You can also check out more examples online on [Mermaid Live Editor](https://mermaid.live/) and find a full syntax reference on [Mermaid.js](https://mermaid.js.org/intro/).

 ## Editor example configuration